astropy/astroquery/docs/index.rst

 Astroquery
 ==========

-This is the documentation for the Astroquery affiliated package of astropy.
+This is the documentation for the Astroquery affiliated package of astropy_.

 Code and issue tracker are on `GitHub <https://github.com/astropy/astroquery>`_.